-Claim: A shoe company once marketed the "Incubus," a product named for a demon who violates women in their sleep.
+Claim: Reebok once marketed the "Incubus," a shoe named for a demon who violates women in their sleep.

 Much chagrined, the company recalled 18,000 boxes of these unsold $57.99 shoes.
 The poorly researched name did not appear on the footwear itself but merely on its boxes, which provides a potential explanation for how the product's rollout process got so far along before anyone commented on the unseemly name.

 Reebok said its in-house marketers had come up with the name in late 1995, as one of about 1,500 potential names the company had selected for its 1996 footwear and clothing collections.